-Point-of-care testing is among the fastest growing disciplines within laboratory medicine and clinical diagnostics.
+Point-of-care testing (POCT) is among the fastest growing disciplines within laboratory medicine and clinical diagnostics.
 With certification through the AACC Board of Certification, you can showcase your proven expertise.
-As a Certified Point-of-Care Testing Professional (CPP), you will stand out as someone who has gone above and beyond to demonstrate proficiency in point-of-care testing.,
+As a Certified Point-of-Care Testing Professional (CPP), you will stand out as someone who has gone above and beyond to demonstrate proficiency in POCT.

-- A four-year degree in a biological, chemical, physical, or medical laboratory science or in nursing and at least two years of direct work experience in point-of-care testing.
+- A four-year degree in a biological, chemical, physical, or medical laboratory science or in nursing and at least two years of direct POCT work experience, OR

-- At two-year degree in medical laboratory science or medical laboratory technology and four years of direct work experience in point-of-care testing.
+- A two-year degree in medical laboratory science or medical laboratory technology and four years of direct POCT work experience.

 About the Exam